-To more completely understand this point of view consider a classic ecological study of decision making by John Krebs and his colleagues (1977).
-In Krebs' experiment, at the beginning of an experimental session, hungry titmice, a small european bird in the chickadee family, were placed in a one cubic meter cage.
-The floor of the cage was opaque except for a 2-1/2 inch hole, placed beneath a perch, which overlooked a black rubber conveyor belt sliding past the opening at a speed of 5 inches per second.
-Out of sight of the bird, the experimenters could place mealworms (a favorite food of titmice) on the belt which would present the worms to the birds through the 2-1/2 inch hole for about 0.5s.
-The birds had to decide whether to grab a worm as it went by, or whether to wait for the next worm to appear.
+To more completely understand this point of view, consider a classic ecological study of decision making by John Krebs and his colleagues (Krebs et al., 1977).
+In Krebs' experiment (Figure 3), at the beginning of an experimental session, hungry titmice, a small European bird in the chickadee family, were placed in a 1 m3 cage.
+The floor of the cage was opaque except for a 2.5 inch hole, placed beneath a perch, which overlooked a black rubber conveyor belt sliding past the opening at a speed of 5 inches per second.
+Out of sight of the bird, the experimenters could place mealworms (a favorite food of titmice) on the belt, which would present the worms to the birds through the 2.5 inch hole for about 0.5 s.
+The birds had to decide whether to grab a worm as it went by or whether to wait for the next worm to appear.